ElvannAbendroth/oodri-dev/src/content/blog/codepen-divider-effect.md

 Here are a couple iterations of the problem and solutions I came up with on [Codepen](http://codepen.io)

-Here's my solution on codepend, which uses a custom path: https://codepen.io/elvann/pen/gOBrRWx
+Here's my solution on Codepen, which uses a custom path: https://codepen.io/elvann/pen/gOBrRWx

 If you want to try it yourself you can use this project as a starting point: https://codepen.io/elvann/pen/WNaQKNa